Swimming in the Social Media Pool Ocean

 Some of the many options available to utilise in your social media strategy

-Whether you are currently standing on the shore looking out, or already dipping a toe in, or trying to swim through the swirling tides of possible social media opportunities, I’ll hazard a guess that if you are reading this then you feel that you certainly haven’t yet got command over this area of ‘marketing’.
+Whether you are currently standing on the shore looking out, or already dipping a toe in, or trying to swim through the swirling tides of possible social media opportunities, If you are reading this then maybe you feel that you haven’t yet got command over this area of ‘marketing’.

 If you have done any research at all on the subject you will realise that the main budgetary concern isn’t money, it’s time!

-Like it or not, whether you are a company large or small, self employed sole trader or not-for-profit organisation, if you are neither involved nor preparing to become imminently involved on the social media front, I’m sure you will be aware of just how many of your competitors are already engaged with it and making it work for them.
+Like it or not, whether you are a company or not-for-profit organisation, you need to be involved or preparing to on the social media front.
+I’m sure you will be aware of just how many of your competitors are already engaged with it and making it work for them.

 Can you afford to be left behind?